TechnoSparks/ts-binds/README.md

 For example, if you mirror the `Download` folder on Internal with the `Stuff from Internet` folder on your SD Card, the same list of cat pictures will be shown on both directories when navigated via a file manager, and any changes will take effect on both paths.

 ## Notice
-- Using this module will disable sdcardfs
+- Using this module will disable sdcardfs and esdfs using buildprop
 - Not compatible when device has no SD Card slot
   - This is because the module expect to have an SD Card mounted.
 As for the moment you may use the module without an SD Card by editing /magisk/ts-binds/service.sh.
 Go to line 17 and read the comment.
 I will consider a suitable way to workaround this logic in the script.
 - Not compatible when adoptable storage is used